justinminsk/IRIS/README.md

 ## Files

-IRIS.ipynb - Main file looking thorugh the data with the addition of pygal.
+IRIS.ipynb - Main file looking through the data with the addition of pygal.

 Iris.csv - The data in csv format.